-Course Outcomes: Upon completing this course, students will be able to:
+After completion of the course, students will be able:

-- 1. To understand the basic concepts of business analytics - Identify the application of business analytics and use tools to analyze business data - 3.
+- 1. To understand the basic concepts of business analytics - 2.
+Identify the application of business analytics and use tools to analyze business data - 3.
 Become familiar with various metrics, measures used in business analytics - 4.
 Illustrate various descriptive, predictive and prescriptive methods and techniques - 5.
 Model the business data using various business analytical methods and techniques